grscheller/grok-reStructuredText/templates/github-project-template.rst

 $project
 ========

-$project solves the problem of where to start with documentation by providing a basic explanation of how to do it easily:
+$project solves the problem of ...

     import project
     # Get your stuff done